 Olive Oil.
 Always go high-quality in a dish like this.
 You are going to taste the olive oil in the chicken.
 You want it to taste really good.
 I always recommend Partanna.

 White wine.
 Sauvignon Blanc is my go-to for cooking.
 I've recently been turned onto a brand called Sea Salt.
 It is so tasty and refreshing.
 Cheap enough to cook with but good enough to drink.
-You could also use a pinot grigio.
+You could also use a Pinot Grigio.

-How to make it Restaurant-Style!
+How to make Chicken Francese

-Start by combining flour and garlic powder on a large plate to dredge the chicken.
-In a large bowl, combine eggs, parmesan, and salt to act as the batter.
-Dip the sliced chicken in the batter and then dredge in the flour.
-Use your dry hand to pat the flour on the chicken.
-Flip the chicken over and repeat to completely cover it with flour.
+Step 1: Start by combining flour and garlic powder on a large plate to dredge the chicken.
+Dredge the chicken in the flour and pat the flour into the chicken breast.

-Fry the chicken for about 4 minutes per side or until golden brown.
-Add more olive oil after each batch as necessary.
-You want to always make sure there is enough olive oil in the pan so that the chicken will cook evenly.
+Step 4: Work in batches.
+Fry the chicken for about 2-3 minutes per side or until golden brown.
+Add more olive oil as necessary.

 What should you serve it with?